solid/authentication-panel/oidc-authentication.md

 1. A DPoP-bound Access Token
 2. An OIDC ID Token

-These tokens require additional and/or modified claims for them to be compliant with the authorization flow laid out in this document.
+These tokens require new or modified claims for them to be compliant with the authorization flow as outlined in [Basic Flow](#basic-flow).

 ## DPoP-bound Access Token